greed0803/ripple-dev-portal/content/tutorial-rippled-setup.md

 - Disk: Minimum 50GB SSD recommended (500+ IOPS, more is better) for the database partition
 - RAM: 4+GB

-Amazon EC2's `m3.large` VM size may be appropriate depending on your workload.
-A fast network connection is preferable.
-Any increase in a server's client-handling load will increase resources needs.
+Amazon EC2's m3.large VM size may be appropriate depending on your workload.
+(Validating servers need more resources.)

-For best performance, Ripple recommends running `rippled` on bare metal.

-For enterprise use, Ripple recommends:

-- Operating System: Ubuntu 16.04+
-- CPU: 4+ cores, preferably x86_64 Xeon architecture
-- Disk: SSD
-- RAM: 32 GB RAM

-Solid state disk
-Ubuntu 16.04+

-For Amazon EC2 performance, Ripple recommends using ephemeral SSDs.
-2000 IOPS is insufficient for a Validator.
+Naturally, a fast network connection is preferable.

 ## Installation on CentOS/Red Hat with yum